 Notes applicable to specific contracts

 This list contains liquid commodity derivative contracts that are currently identified as being traded on a trading platform in the Netherlands.
-The proposed position limit outlined in the table below to these derivatives.
-This is a complete list, however it is possible that in the future the list will be extended to include new position limits for other commodity derivatives.
+The position limit outlined in the table below applies to these derivatives.
+As can be seen it presents relevant market-, product-, and contract features as well as the date that a position limit becomes effective, since this is updated /may be extended over time to include new position limits for other commodity derivatives.

-The AFM can set other position limits than the proposed position limits in response to the forthcoming ESMA opinion.
-After the AFM has set a position limit, that position limit may be changed if the deliverable stock or the total open interest has changed substantially or in case of another significant change on the market (Article 5: 89a, third paragraph, Wft) (new)).
-After a change, the details of the new limit and the start date will be presented in the table below.
+After the AFM has set a position limit, that position limit may be changed if the deliverable stock or the total open interest has changed substantially or in case of another significant change on the market (Article 5: 89a, third paragraph, Wft).
+After a change, the details of the new limit and the start date will be presented in the table below (commodity derivative name can be recognized by an asterisk).